selforganising/foundersandcoders/_includes/faq.md

 **Are there any restrictions on who can apply?**
 Anyone over the age of 18 can apply, but the number of applications we receive for each course greatly exceeds the places available.

-**Will I be a productive developer after the end of the course** We reckon that on average it takes about 1,000 hours to become a competent full-stack developer.
+**Will I be a productive developer after the end of the course**
+We reckon that on average it takes about 1,000 hours to become a competent full-stack developer.
 That will take 20 weeks, working 50 hours a week.
-If you work hard, eight weeks will give you a good foundation, but it won't get you all the way there.
+The eight-week course will give you a good foundation, but it won't get you all the way there.

 **Can you help me after the course finishes?**
-If after the end of the course, you are still serious about making a living as a developer, we will do what we can to find projectsfor you to work on for paying clients, but we cannot guarantee anything.
+If after the end of the course, you are still serious about making a living as a developer, we will do what we can to find projects for you to work on for paying clients, but we cannot guarantee anything.
 We are a community of freelancers and we cannot offer employment.
 What we can offer is mentoring and support while you find your feet.
 You will need to find a way to subsidise yourself financially, while you hone your skills.

 **I want to find employment as a web developer after the course.
 Can you help?**
 We have a small roster of employers who have already given jobs to our graduates and are accepting applications for internships from our students.